fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 $ fanocli --create-project-scgi=[project-name]
 ```

-For example, following command will cause a new FastCGI project created in directory name `test-fano-scgi` inside current directory.
+For example, following command will cause a new SCGI project created in directory name `test-fano-scgi` inside current directory.

 ```
 $ fanocli --create-project-fcgi=test-fano-scgi